-The hose is connected to the diff via a push fitting and should have a filter on the other end.
+The hose is connected to the diff via a push fitting or hose tail and should have a filter on the other end.
 They are one of the first modifications you should do to a 4WD that is used off road.

-Why are they important?
+Why are Diff Breathers important?

 When you dunk something hot into cold water, it shrinks, and in the case of a diff, tries to suck air in.
-If you don’t have differential breathers, the line of least resistance is usually through your oil seals.
-This is problem when your diffs are underwater, as the water passes through the seals and mixes in with your oil inside the differential.
+If you don’t have extended differential breathers, the line of least resistance is usually through your oil seals or the factory breather.

-Diff breathers also allow for hot air to exit through the hose.
+Extended diff breathers also allow for hot air to exit through the hose.
 By fitting diff breathers, when your diff gets dunked in water it will contract, and suck air in through the breather (as a pose to water through the seals!).

-Do I need diff breathers?
+Do you need diff breathers?